-At Lyonsdown the Lower School consists of the EFYS and Years 1 and 2, in which boys and girls work alongside one another in a caring and nurturing environment.
+At Lyonsdown the Lower School consists of the EYFS and Years 1 and 2, in which girls work in a caring and nurturing environment.
 The small classes in each group and the support of teaching assistants throughout the Lower School ensure that there is a favourable adult pupil ratio.
-In this part of the school, after the Nursery year is completed, there are parallel classes in each year group up to Year 2.
+In this part of the school, after the Pre-Reception year is completed, there are parallel classes in each year group up to Year 2.
 At the end of each year the children are carefully reallocated into new classes as they progress through the Lower School.

 During their time in the EYFS, the experienced and caring staff appreciate that every child is unique, and in so doing, they ensure that engaging experiences and activities are matched to the specific needs of each child in a stimulating environment.

-Throughout their time at Lyonsdown, the boys are prepared for 7+ entry to schools which best suit their individual needs and requirements.
-Girls are supported to become independent, confident learners, ready to meet the new and increasing challenges of life in Lyonsdown’s Upper School.
+Throughout their time at Lyonsdown, girls are supported to become independent, confident learners, ready to meet the new and increasing challenges of life in Lyonsdown’s Upper School.

 Alongside their academic studies, the Lower School community work together to put on two productions a year which enable all pupils to develop the confidence to perform in front of others.
 In addition, pupils experience a wealth of educational visits linked to their learning and workshops within the school, led by experts in their field, in order to broaden their knowledge and to enhance their life skills.

 “I enjoy this school because the teachers give me the right sort of homework.”